s-0-p-h-i-a/Flywheel_RPM_Hall_Sensor/Build_and_Test_Plan.md

 Notes:
 - What about trying static 20ms delay and vary step angle instead?
 	-> write & test alternative servo.move using new getStepAngle function to convert pot reading into 0° - 12° range
+- Considering rounding down to 10° maximum step length for simpler math + no edge cases from 180 not being a multiple of 12.